 DON’T

-• Don’t overcomplicate the formatting.
+• Don’t neglect formatting.

 brand-image